 A student that has been academically dismissed from the University that is allowed to re-enter, will be allowed one quarter to achieve a quarterly GPA of 2.0 or face academic dismissal once again.
-Students who have been academically dismissed that formerly received financial aid, will not be allowed to apply for aid during this first quarter of re-entry.
+A student who has been academically dismissed from the University due to failure to pass an institutional exam after 7 attempts and allowed to re-enter into the program, will be allowed one attempt to pass the institutional exam or face academic dismissal once again.
+Students who have been academically dismissed financial aid, will not be allowed to apply for aid during this first quarter of re-entry.